jreng02/ChattyMcClient/README.md

 	 						"content": "All of your scraped text, including newlines, goes directly in this string."
 						}
 ```
+\
 	*Where:* <br>
-	A. "status": "success": Mandatory. <br>
+		"status": "success": Mandatory. <br>
-	B. "content": "...": A single string containing the complete text output of your tool.
+		"content": "...": A single string containing the complete text output of your tool.
 This is what will be placed into the "Tool Output" message in the chat.<br>

 ```
 			- On Failure:{"status": "error",